aws-samples/aws-analytics-reference-architecture/core/API.md

 - *Type:* <a href="#aws-analytics-reference-architecture.EmrManagedEndpointOptions">EmrManagedEndpointOptions</a>

-The EmrManagedEndpointOptions to configure the Amazon EMR managed endpoint.
+the EmrManagedEndpointOptions to configure the Amazon EMR managed endpoint.

 ---